tiger40490/repsc/README.md

-This README.md is inherited by any branch off master.
+This README.md is inherited by any branch off master.  <br/>
---branch descriptions
+--branch descriptions <br/>
+The cppProj branch holds projects containing more than a single file..